Alex Orbison: Black & White Night 30 (2017)

 The remastered version of the Roy Orbison and Friends: A Black and White Night was released February 27, 2017, with Orbison as producer.

 The Authorized Roy Orbison (2017)

 The estate-authorized biography was released October 17, 2017.
 The book is written by Alex, his brothers Roy Jr. and Wesley Orbison alongside Jeff Slate.

 A Love So Beautiful (2017)

 A Love So Beautiful: Roy Orbison With the Royal Philharmonic Orchestra was released November 17, 2017.
-Alongside the Royal Philharmonic Orchestra, Alex, contributed to the making of this record.
+Alongside the Royal Philharmonic Orchestra, Orbison contributed to the making of this record.
 The philharmonic recorded in Abbey Road Studios.